-This feature allows the gateway to automatically send the PIN to the SIM each time the SIM asks for it (usually at power up).
-This enables the SIM to be PIN Locked (to prevent unauthorised re-use of the SIM elsewhere), while still allowing the gateway to connect to the cellular service.
+This feature allows the router to automatically send the PIN to the SIM each time the SIM asks for it (usually at power up).
+This enables the SIM to be PIN Locked (to prevent unauthorised re-use of the SIM elsewhere), while still allowing the router to connect to the cellular service.

-When this feature is enabled the PIN entered by the user when they set the "Remember PIN" feature is encrypted and stored locally in the gateway.
-The next time the SIM asks the gateway for the PIN the gateway decrypts the PIN and automatically sends it to the SIM without user intervention.
+When this feature is enabled the PIN entered by the user when they set the "Remember PIN" feature is encrypted and stored locally in the router.
+The next time the SIM asks the router for the PIN the router decrypts the PIN and automatically sends it to the SIM without user intervention.

-When this feature is disabled and the SIM is PIN locked, the PIN must be manually entered via the gateway's configuration interface.
-This is clearly not desirable where the gateway is unattended.
+When this feature is disabled and the SIM is PIN locked, the PIN must be manually entered via the router's configuration interface.
+This is clearly not desirable where the router is unattended.